 In this modern age, Marseille is a mixture of North African culture meeting colonial French grandeur, Marseille is home to much of France's maritime culture and it has a healthy tourist industry.
 The influx of many African immigrants has caused tensions and the cultural melting pot has create a distinct culture with a few instances of social unrest.

 (1) The Old Port of Marseille

-In 1944 the Old port of Marseille was bombed by the Allies to soften up the occupied French territories so that the D-Day landings had a better chance of success.
-Whether the bombing was designed to trick the Nazi's into believing an invasion would come from the South or the plan was to disrupt the infrastructure of the occupying force has been debated for many years.
-The devastation from the strategic Bombing campaigns took many years to clean up and as part of the peace settlement the Axis nations had to pay millions to help rebuild the beauty of the Old port.
+In 1944 the old port of Marseille was again bombed, but this time by the Allies to soften up the occupied French territories so that the D-Day landings had a better chance of success.
+Whether the bombing was designed to trick the Nazis into believing an invasion would come from the south or the plan was to disrupt the infrastructure of the occupying force has been debated for many years.
+The devastation from the strategic bombing campaigns took many years to clean up and as part of the peace settlement the Axis nations had to pay millions to help rebuild the beauty of the old port.

 (2) Ethnic melting pot

 Marseille has offered visitors a gateway into France for thousands of years and like all coastal ports, the make up of the population is influenced by foreign settlement.
 From the first Greek settlers in the lands of the Ancient Celts in 600 BC, Marseille had welcomed the influx of foreign ideas and trade.
 The Merchants from across the Mediterranean area would have settled slaves and their families in the port changing the demographics of Marseille forever.

 It was the immigration of French speaking citizens of Africa who caused the biggest shift in ethnicity.
 When the French colonial possessions gained their independence in the 1960s thousands flooded into the City of Marseille.
 The rise of Nationalist groups due to the perceived threat the new citizens has continued to cause clashes along racial and social lines.